 In all honestly, most recreational-use growers will make tons of growing mistakes and still end up with buds that are alright, but not top-shelf quality.
-If you want the same quality you get from your local dispensary, then you will have to put a little work into growing the best cannabis ever.
+If you want the same quality you get from your local dispensary, then you will have to put a little work into growing the best Herbs ever.

 Step 1: Start with the best plants or seeds.